sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) These are extensions of Text files not Binary files.

-b) These are extensions of Text files.

-c) These are extensions of Text files not CSV files.
+These are extensions of Text files.

-d) All are not correct.

 ---
 ---